Predictive Model Development to Identify Failed Healing in Patients after Non-Union Fracture Surgery: Methods

 \subsection{Patient cohort}

-We collected data from 797 patients with long bone non-union fractures at a level I trauma center from 1\textsuperscript{st} January 2009 to 31\textsuperscript{st} May 2023 (TRUFFLE database, ClinicalTrials.gov NCT06098157).
+We collected data from 797 patients (\SI{67.9}{\percent} male, \SI{32.1}{\percent} female sex, self-reported) with long bone non-union fractures at a level I trauma center from 1\textsuperscript{st} January 2009 to 31\textsuperscript{st} May 2023 (TRUFFLE database, ClinicalTrials.gov NCT06098157).
+Age ranged from 14 to 91 years (mean \num{50.1}, SD \num{15.6}).
 We received ethical approval from the University of Tuebingen ethical committee (840/2019BO2).
 A long bone non-union was defined as a fracture that had not shown any clinical and radiological signs of healing, with criteria adapted from the \gls{rust}~\cite{whelanDevelopmentRadiographicUnion2010}.

 \cref{fig:timeline} illustrates the timeline of patients undergoing non-union treatment.
 During the follow-up visit after the first non-union revision surgery, orthopaedic and trauma specialists evaluated the treatment outcome: non-union healed or failed to heal.
-In the present dataset, failed healing was observed in \SI[round-mode=places,round-precision=0]{\percentpositivetvt}{\percent} of patients.
+In the present dataset, failed healing was observed in \SI[round-mode=places,round-precision=2]{\percentpositivetvt}{\percent} of patients.

 The dataset contained clinical features related to the initial trauma (i.e. date, anatomical location of fracture, severity of injury), to primary surgical treatment (i.e. date, type of surgical reduction and fixation), to screening at the time non-union diagnosis (i.e. age, sex, comorbidities, body mass index, Weber-Cech classification, biomechanical stability, soft tissue status, lab results, drug intake), and to non-union revision surgery (i.e. date, type of fixation, autologous bone grafting, use of growth factors, need of antibiotic treatment).